planetxpress/discord-konnfer-ksk/README.md

 * Simply click the **Upload** button when prompted for strings that are larger than Discord's message limit.
 * The bot can accept either a string or uploaded text file accompanying the `@KSK post` command.
 * Large lists will be broken up into multiple messages due to Discord's message/embed limits.
+* Outdated lists are automatically purged when the same list is posted again in the same channel.

 ### Getting the string